-HEBREW PROGRAM COURSES 2019-2020
+HEBREW PROGRAM COURSES 2021-2022

-HEBR 120 / HEBR 501 Elementary Modern Hebrew
+HEBR 120 / HEBR 501 Elementary Modern Hebrew (L2)

 MTWTHF 9:25–10:20 or 10:30–11:20

-HEBR 140 / HEBR 502 Intermediate Modern Hebrew
+HEBR 140 / HEBR 502 Intermediate Modern Hebrew (L4)

-This course looks at contemporary representations of social, political and domestic space in Israel through cultural production such as literature, visual work, film and art.
+Contemporary representations of social, political and domestic space in Israel through cultural production such as literature, visual work, film and art.
 Close reading and discussion of major Israeli works in translation with attention to how their themes and forms relate to the Israeli condition.

 The class is conducted in English.
 No previous knowledge of Hebrew is required.